XVicarious/FlexAniDBSuite/README.md

 # FlexAniDBSuite (FADBS)
 ## [![Codacy Badge](https://api.codacy.com/project/badge/Grade/4aafbe20b9e64f9f94987c92301940b1)](https://www.codacy.com/app/XVSS/FlexAniDBSuite?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=XVicarious/FlexAniDBSuite&amp;utm_campaign=Badge_Grade)

+## HERE BE DRAGONS
+You are on the CWD branch of FADBS.
+This reflects FADBS in how it exists in my current production Flexget setup.
+So therefore it very well could be broken in many places.
+I test out experimental stuff here.
+Things change that could break your setup.
+Mine breaks regularly.
+But its all part of the fun.

 ### Introduction
 AniDB is the premire data source for all things anime, largely thanks to it's dedicated userbase.
 If you want metadata for anime, this is where you want to go.